Cruise Ship Promenade

 Doug Hollis, artist

+For the Cruiseship Promenade, the art program included local artists involvement.
 This community-based public art component, facilitated by the design team, enabled the artists, to have their designs rendered in tile through a photographic process.
 In this way, artists who may not normally work in this or any medium that lends itself to exterior application were given that opportunity.
 All of the artists incorporated local themes and subjects in their work.

 Roberto Delgato, artist

 The S.P.
 Slip is on the border of Ports O' Call Village and is home to an active fleet of fishing boats.
 Anchoring the area is an iconic piece called "Ghost Fish 107."
 The 107 denotes when the idea for the piece came to artist Carl Cheng -- in January 2007.
 It recalls San Pedro's long history as a commercial fishing hub.
 The interior of the "Ghost Fish" sculpture is filled with fishing mementoes and memorabilia gathered from local fishermen and their families.

 Carl Cheng, artist

 Also making a home at the SP Slip are several teak seating pieces fashioned in old maritime style.
 These pieces were created by local San Pedro artist Harold Greene.

 Harold Greene, artist